 Let us see how inefficient management of purchase order system can affect your sales, ranking on e-commerce websites and more.
 Let us see how:

-Challenges with Managing Purchase Process for eCommerce on Amazon and Magento / Shopify / WooCommerce powered brand portals –
+Challenges with Purchase Order Management for Amazon and Magento /Shopify powered eCommerce brand portals –

 1. Sales momentum loss due to out of stock on Amazon, eBay etc:

 Portals like Amazon favor brands or sellers who have inventory available whenever a customer wants to buy.
 Like I said above, otherwise, it leaves a bad taste in the mouth for the customer.
 Hence its very important for eCommerce managers to keep track of products with fast sell-through rate.
 Obviously equally important is to track products that don’t sell well and end up being dead stock.
 Without any detailed reporting of fast-moving products, you will always end up ordering at whim.